mozilla/solitude/docs/index.rst

 This project is based on **playdoh**.
 Mozilla's Playdoh is an open source web application template based on `Django <http://www.djangoproject.com/>`_.

+This document is available as a `PDF <https://media.readthedocs.org/pdf/solitude/latest/solitude.pdf>`_.

 Solitude is also a nice tasting beer from `Brewery Vivant <http://breweryvivant.com/>`_.
 The logo is theirs.